connext/xapp-starter/README.md

 ```

 ## Set up environment variables
-Copy the `.env.example` into `.env` and fill in all the placeholder variables under the `GENERAL` section.
+Copy the `.env.example` into `.env` and fill in all the placeholders under the `GENERAL` section.
+Initial values are provided for Goerli as origin and Optimism-Goerli as destination.

 ## Testing